 The more people who participate, the better the understanding researchers and scientists will get on how Kererū are doing across the country.

 Kererū can live for more than 21 years and are essential for native bush regeneration.
 These charming birds are the only species left in New Zealand’s mainland that are able to swallow and disperse the seeds from our largest native trees such as tawa, taraire, pūriri and mataī.
 Their disappearance would be a disaster for our native forests.

-You can report sightings online – and there’s a handy app you can download to make Kererū reporting even easier!
+You can report sightings online – and there’s a handy app called iNaturalist that you can download to make Kererū reporting even easier!

 Get ready to make your Kererū count and spread the word: